Loews State 4

-Built in the basement of the Bertelsmann Building in Times Square (and on the site of the original Loews State Theatre, which had been demolished in 1987), this Loews State Theatre opened in May of 1996.
+Built in the basement of the Bertelsmann Building in Times Square (and on the site of the original Loews State Theatre, which had been demolished in 1987 and has its own page on Cinema Treasures), the Sony Theatres State opened on April 26, 1996.
 With comfortable rocking seats and large screens in each auditorium, its arrival in the area was much welcomed.

 Convincing people to spend $9.50-10 to see films that were already weeks or months into their initial release (save for screening series of films produced by the now-defunct production company The Shooting Gallery) proved to be a losing cause, as did the vague notion of competing with the nearby AMC Empire 25, which opened in April of 2000.

-As a result, in early 2002 the Loews State became a combo discount house/home for Bollywood epics.
-The Loews State 4 closed in January 2006.
+As a result, in early-2002 the Loews State 4 became a combo discount house/home for Bollywood epics.
+The Loews State 4 closed on January 26, 2006.

 Just login to your account and subscribe to this theater.